Skip to main content

 Research Interests & Areas

-Work-Life Boundary Management, Work-Life Balance, Integration of Technology and Artificial Intelligence in HRM Practices, and Cultural and Individual Values
+Work–Life Boundary Management, Work–Life Balance, Artificial Intelligence in Human Resource Management, Future of Work, Cultural and Individual Values

 PhD Business Administration, Management